 Dr Mai Bui is a Senior Research Associate at the Centre for Environmental Policy in the Faculty of Natural Sciences of Imperial College London.
 She is also a member of the Centre for Process Systems Engineering (CPSE) and co-leads the Clean Fossil and Bioenergy Research Group (CleanFaB) with Dr Niall Mac Dowell.
-She is a Future Energy Leader at the Energy Centre of the Institute of Chemical Engineers (IChemE).
-She is also a committee member of the SCI Energy Group.
+Mai is a Future Energy Leader at the Energy Centre of the Institute of Chemical Engineers (IChemE).
+She is also a member of the Early Career Professionals Forum for the Carbon Capture, Usage and Storage (CCUS) Council, part of the Department of Business, Energy and Industrial Strategy (BEIS) in the UK.
+In 2021, she and her co-authors were awarded the The Junior Moulton Medal by the IChemE for their research on CO2 capture technology development.
+Recently, she started the role of Senior Research and Insight Manager for the Industrial Decarbonisation Challenge at UK Research and Innovation (UKRI).

 Mai completed her PhD at Monash University in Australia (2011-2015).
 She worked in collaboration with The Commonwealth Scientific and Industrial Research Organisation (CSIRO) to study the effect of flexible operation during post-combustion capture (PCC) of CO2.
 Her work involved process modelling and dynamic operation of a PCC pilot plant.